-Sculptural installation made of Hair, horsehair, plaster, graphite, bone and glass.
+Sculptural installation.
+Hair, horsehair, plaster, graphite, bone and glass.

-For The solo show at Ystad konstmuseum The artist produced a large scale installation that interrogates how we as species collect and archive the remnants of others.
+For her solo show at Ystad Konstmuseum, Johannessen produced a large-scale installation that interrogates how humans, as a species, collect and archive the remnants of others.

 Extract from the curatorial text by Julia Björnberg at Ystad Konstmuseum